South China Morning Post: Format

 The printed version of the SCMP is in a broadsheet format, in sections: Main, City, Sport, Business, Classifieds, Property (Wednesday), Racing (Wednesday), Technology (Tuesday), Education (Saturday), Style magazine (first Friday of every month); the Sunday edition contains Main, a Review section, a Post Magazine, Racing, "At Your Service", a services directory, and "Young Post", targeted at younger readers.

 On 26 March 2007, the SCMP was given a facelift, with new presentation and fonts.
 Another redesign in 2011 changed the typefaces to Farnham and Amplitude for headlines, Utopia for text, and Freight for headers.

 Online version

 SCMP.com had started out as a subscription-only service, which also allows the retrieval of archive articles dating back from 1993.
 It was launched online in December 1996.
 On 30 May 2007, SCMP.com relaunched with a new look, features, and multimedia content.
-Headlines and the introduction to stories were now free to view, while the full articles are available to subscribers.
-Archive photos and articles are available for purchase.

-On 16 July 2007, SCMP.com launched its first-ever viral video marketing campaign targeting a global audience and highlighting the new multimedia features of the website.

-At present, SCMP also provides free subscription to "The South China Morning Post iPad edition" for the Apple iPad.
 SCMP.com launched a major redesign on 20 April 2015.

 It was announced in December 2015 that the new owners would remove the paywall, and it was removed on the night of 4 April 2016.
-By doing so, SCMP said it wished to increase its readership globally and allow the global community to have access to its news of China.
-It vowed to better adapt to the reading habits of the readers.
+SCMP said that removing the paywall would increase its global readership and allow readers around the world to access its coverage of China.
+It said the change would also allow it to better adapt to readers' habits.
 The news site remains blocked in mainland China as of 2018.

 SCMP also provided a "China-focused" Chinese-language version of The Post, nanzao.com, but was shut down in 2016.